zhufuyi/sponge/README.md

 sponge run
 ```

-Visit `http://localhost:24631` in your browser, 12 types of codes can be generated.
+Visit `http://localhost:24631` in your browser, generate code by manipulating it on the page.

 <br>